neurodata/mgcpy-old/README.md

 [![Code Climate](https://api.codeclimate.com/v1/badges/51ac28d51f1474bf3567/maintainability)](https://codeclimate.com/github/neurodata/mgcpy/maintainability)

 `mgcpy` is a Python package containing tools for independence testing using multiscale graph correlation and other statistical tests, that is capable of dealing with high dimensional and multivariate data.

-The R version is available on CRAN and https://github.com/neurodata/mgc.
-The MATLAB version is available at https://github.com/neurodata/mgc-matlab.

 - [Overview](#overview)
 - [Documentation](#documentation)